How Long Does an Apprenticeship Last?

 We understand that the key to success is having access to the right resources, which is why we go above and beyond to provide our apprentices with everything they need to succeed.

-We work closely with our apprentices to match their needs with the business needs of their employer, allowing them to shape their career paths and gain industry recognized qualifications, all while earning a wage.
+We work closely with our apprentices to match their needs with the business needs of their employer, allowing them to shape their career paths and gain industry recognised qualifications, all while earning a wage.

 At Total People, we believe that apprenticeships offer the best of both worlds - a proper job with real-life experience and supported learning.